Who is Jenny Kassan?

 Then I headed to Yale Law School where I focused my studies on civil rights and the law governing cities.

 Unlike most of my classmates, I didn’t go on to work for a corporate law firm.
 Instead, I applied for and got a National Science Foundation Fellowship to get my masters degree in City Planning from UC Berkeley.

 After moving back to the Bay Area, I immediately went to work for one of the nation’s oldest community development nonprofits, the Unity Council.
 I spent the next five years as part of the team that developed the Fruitvale Transit Village, a mixed-use development at the Fruitvale BART station.
 My responsibilities included negotiating and managing relationships with Union Pacific Railroad, BART, AC Transit, the City of Oakland, and various federal agencies.
-The project was recently recognized as a model for an attractive, high quality development that did not cause displacement of community residents.
+The project has been recognized as a model for an attractive, high quality development that did not cause displacement of community residents.

 After working on the Transit Village, I switched to a different department at the Unity Council.
 In my new role, I implemented a new Business Improvement District and provided assistance to the small local businesses.
 I also helped to start several small nonprofit businesses to create jobs in the community.

 After eleven years at the Unity Council, I met a lawyer who was launching a new firm focused on helping mission-driven small businesses to start and grow.
 I joined the firm and soon became the CEO of both the law firm and a sister consulting business.
 I began to focus my legal practice on the structure and financing of both nonprofit and for-profit social enterprises.